Why Does the Last Hour of Work in Childcare Seem SO Long?

 We have given our best to the kids we care for and now we are thinking about what we are having for dinner, the evening plans, and all the cleanup and chores we are facing before we can chillax.
 Everyone’s minds are on to the next thing.

-Once the kids start thinking of other things, the last hour of work in childcare drags on for them too.
+Once the kids start thinking about other things, the last hour of work in childcare drags on for them too.
 That’s another reason you see more rowdy or naughty behavior then.

 I remember this episode of Arthur on PBS where Arthur and (the bunny) are waiting for school to get over with and the seconds on the clock tick by slower and slower until the second hand is shaking and barely moving.
 I cracked up for weeks about that because it really is how it feels when you are anxious to see the end of the day.